PaddyPowerBetfair/Cloud-Academy/AWS-Associate-Developer-June2018/Serverless.md

 ### API Gateway Overview
     API Gateway is a fully managed service.
-    API GAteway can expose HTTP endpoints which define your ReSTful API.
+    API Gateway can expose HTTP endpoints which define your ReSTful API.
     API Gateway may forward incoming requests to Lambda, EC2 or Dynamo (for example).
     API Gateway makes is easy for developers to publish, maintain, monitor and secure APIs at any scale.
     Different endpoints can connect to different AWS services.